 MBA 7604 New Business Ventures

 MBA 7606 Business to Business and Business to Government

 Marketing

 MBA 7610 Salesmanship and Sales Force Management

 MSM Core 18 credits

 Total of core and concentration courses is 12 courses or 36 credits.

 M.S.M. with a Concentration in Military Leadership

 The M.S.M. with a concentration in Military Leadership is designed to meet the growing needs of the Delaware National Guard leader.
 Enrollment is restricted to selected members of the Delaware National Guard.
 The military, as well as civilian business, is regularly challenged in its quest to identify, acquire, and develop or identify those candidates with leadership capability.
 The National Guard, with its multiple constituencies, has particularly complex leadership situations.

 Courses

-MGT 6501 Organization Theory and Design

 MGT 6502 Academic Research Writing

-MGT 7400 Analysis of Decision Making
+MGT 7750 Strategy and Decision-Making

+MIS 7000 IT in Business

+MGT 7300 Business Finance

 MGT 8000 MSM Business Simulation

 DNG 6100 Communication Essentials for Military Leadership

 DNG 6200 Strategic Leadership and Decision Making

 DNG 6300 Military Leadership Skills

-DNG 6400 The Role of the Guard DNG 6500 Joint Force Operations DNG 6600 Crisis Leadership Two Electives
+DNG 6400 The Role of the Guard

+DNG 6500 Joint Force Operations

+DNG 6600 Crisis Leadership

 MSM Core 12 credits

 Total of core and concentration courses is 12 courses or 36 credits.

 M.S.M. with a Concentration in Nonprofit Management

 Nonprofit agencies play an increasingly important role in providing a wide range of client-based services in today's economy.
 This new concentration will provide nonprofit agencies with a source of potential leaders exposed to critical nonprofit business functions including leadership, administrative governance, and fundraising.
 This degree program combines a 21 credit hour Business Management core, 12 credit hour concentration, and a 3-credit elective that provides cross-disciplinary exposure to instruction from the Colleges of Business (COB) and Social & Behavioral Sciences (COSBS).

 Courses

-MGT 6501 Organization Theory and Design
+MGT 6400 Global Leadership

 MGT 6502 Academic Research Writing

-MGT 6503 Leadership Development and Change Management

-MGT 7400 Analysis of Decision Making
+MGT 7300 Business Finance

-MGT 7800 Strategy in Organizations
+MGT 7750 Strategy and Decision-Making

+MIS 7000 IT in Business

 MGT 8000 MSM Business Simulation

-AHS 7685 Fund Development & Fundraising in the Human Service Environment

-MHR 7830 Finance and Accounting for Managers

-NPM 6400 Leadership and People

-NPM 6503 Administrative Law

 NPM 7300 Seminar in Nonprofit Management

+NPM 7310 Nonprofit Management

+NPM 7320 Nonprofit Governance

+NPM 7330 Nonprofit Sustainability

+One Elective

 Choose one of two elective options

-Any AHS, MBA (except 5850 and 6000), MGT, or MOL course.

-MSM Internship:
+One Elective

+OR

 MGT 8150 MSM Internship

+Electives: Any MBA or MGT course (except 5000-level courses), MOL, or AHS.

 MSM Core 18 credits

 Total of core and concentration courses is 12 courses or 36 credits.

 M.S.M. with a Concentration in Organizational Leadership

 This concentration provides students the opportunity to research, assess, and understand various aspects of Organizational Leadership.
 It is important for today's leaders to develop/improve skills and capabilities to manage organizations in a rapidly changing global environment.

 Courses

-MGT 6501 Organization Theory and Design
+MGT 6400 Global Leadership

 MGT 6502 Academic Research Writing

-MGT 6503 Leadership Development and Change Management

-MGT 7400 Analysis of Decision Making

-MGT 7800 Strategy in Organizations

-MGT 8000 MSM Business Simulation
+MGT 7300 Business Finance

-MBA 7600 Global Marketing Management

-MOL 6100 Leadership Foundations

-MOL 6200 Group Processes and Facilitation Skills

-MOL 6400 Leadership and People

-MOL 7500 High Performance Teams
+MGT 7750 Strategy and Decision-Making

+MIS 7000 IT in Business

+MGT 8000 MSM Business Simulation MOL 6100 Leadership Foundations MOL 6700 Innovation & Crisis Leadership MOL 6800 Global Performance Management MOL 6900 Communication & Teams MOL 6950 Current Topics in Leadership

-One of the following five courses:
+One of the following three courses: